 Training

 Training is the process through which the model learns.
 Broadly, there is usually a pre-training phase, where the model learns patterns from very large datasets, and then one or more post-training phases, such as instruction tuning, preference tuning, safety work, or specialized tuning for domains like coding or retrieval.
-Anthropic, OpenAI, and Google all publish model announcements and model cards showing that modern production models are not just raw pretrained networks; they are refined for safety, usefulness, reasoning quality, and specific capabilities.
+The major labs all publish model announcements and model cards showing that modern production models are not just raw pretrained networks; they are refined for safety, usefulness, reasoning quality, and specific capabilities.

 Here is the clean distinction: